comsystan/comsystanj/description/Description3DVolume.md

 - Linear regression parameters of the double log plot can be set

 ### 3D Minkowski dimension
-- Fractal dimension is computed with 3D morphological dilations and erosions
+- Fractal dimension with 3D morphological dilations and erosions
 - 8-bit binary or grey image volume
 - Binary [0, >0] dilation
 - Blanket or Variation method with grey value dilation/erosion